Best Health Insurance in Pennsylvania

 Shop around

-Comparing multiple plans from many different providers ensures that you get the best possible deal.
-We found that rates can start as low as $417 per month in Pennsylvania, depending on your personal profile and plan type chosen.
-Open Enrollment lasts from November 1 to January 15, but you may also qualify for Special Enrollment if you've lost your job, divorced or had a child.
+Comparing multiple plans from different providers helps you get the best possible deal.
+We found that rates can start as low as $417 per month in Pennsylvania, depending on your personal profile and plan type.
+Open Enrollment lasts from November 1 to January 15, but you may qualify for Special Enrollment if you've lost your job, divorced or had a child.

 Take advantage of federal programs and subsidies

-Those with low income, have a qualifying disability or illness, or are 65 years old or older can receive subsidies or be eligible for Medicare plans.
-In some cases, depending on your details, you can have up to 100% of your premiums covered if you're low-income or have significant savings if you're eligible for Medicare.
-MoneyGeek also provides information for finding the top Pennsylvania Medicare Supplement and best Medicare Advantage plans in Pennsylvania if you want to learn more.
+People with low income, a qualifying disability or illness, or who are 65 years old or older can receive subsidies or be eligible for Medicare plans.
+Depending on your details, you can have up to 100% of your premiums covered if you're low-income or have significant savings if you're eligible for Medicare.
+MoneyGeek provides information for finding the top Pennsylvania Medicare Supplement and best Medicare Advantage plans in Pennsylvania if you want to learn more.

 Best Health Insurance in Pennsylvania: Bottom Line

-Overall, our top three picks for Pennsylvania health insurance are Highmark Blue Cross Blue Shield, Oscar and Ambetter.
-However, the best possible health insurance plan for you will vary widely depending on your personal details and coverage needs.
+Our top three picks for Pennsylvania health insurance are Highmark Blue Cross Blue Shield, Oscar and Ambetter.
+The best health insurance plan for you will vary widely depending on your personal details and coverage needs.
 Compare as many plans and companies as possible to get the right fit.

 Best Pennsylvania Health Insurance: FAQ

-Below, we've answered frequently asked questions about the best health insurance in Pennsylvania:
+We've answered common questions about the best health insurance in Pennsylvania:

 What is the best health insurance provider in Pennsylvania for 2025?